hiiamboris/red-wiki/Contributor-Guidelines.md

 2. All indents should be made using tabs not spaces and be 4 characters wide.
 3. Functions specifications that don't include the datatypes of the arguments and locals should be kept concise.
 The specification should be on same line as function name, unless it doesn't fit on a line of around 90 characters.
 If the specification cannot fit on one line, the arguments and locals should be on different lines.
 If necessary put refinements on a separate line.
 4. Function specifications that include datatypes should follow a vertical layout.
 5. End-of-line comments are preferred over between line comments.
-The should be preceded with ";—-" starting at position 57.
+They should be preceded with ";—-" starting at position 57.
 ```

 short-spec: func [